Kalkidan-Amare/AASTU_Library_Configuration_Management/docs/SCMP.md

 Addis Ababa Science and Technology University (AASTU)

 ## Prepared By
-Elite team members and Kalkidan Amare(SCM Lead)
+Elite team members

 ## Version
-v1.0
+v1.1

 ## Date
-12/23/2025
+12/25/2025

 ---

-## 1. Purpose and Scope
+## 1. Purpose Scope and Objectives

 ### 1.1 Purpose
 The purpose of this Software Configuration Management Plan (SCMP) is to define the policies, procedures, roles, and tools used to manage and control changes to the **AASTU Library Management System – Update** project.